pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ### Returns

-fetchMessages() returns PNFetchMessagesResult:
+PNFetchMessagesResult:

-#### PNFetchMessagesResult
-- channels (Array): Array of PNFetchMessageItem
+- channels — Type: Array; Array of PNFetchMessageItem.
-- startTimetoken (Int): Start timetoken
+- startTimetoken — Type: Int; Start timetoken.
-- endTimetoken (Int): End timetoken
+- endTimetoken — Type: Int; End timetoken.

-#### PNFetchMessageItem
+PNFetchMessageItem:
-- message (string): The message
+- message — Type: string; Message.
-- meta (Any): Meta value
+- meta — Type: Any; Meta value.
-- messageType (Any): Message type
+- messageType — Type: Any; Message type.
-- customMessageType (Any): Custom message type
+- customMessageType — Type: Any; Custom message type.
-- uuid (string): Sender UUID
+- uuid — Type: string; Sender UUID.
-- timetoken (Int): Message timetoken
+- timetoken — Type: Int; Message timetoken.
-- actions (List): 3D list of message actions grouped by type and value
+- actions — Type: List; 3D list of message actions grouped by type and value.

 ## History

-##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence: enable for your key in the Admin Portal.

-Fetch historical messages for a channel.
-Control order and range:
+Fetch historical messages for a single channel.
+Control order and window:

-- reverse=false (default): Search from newest end.
+- reverse = false (default): search from newest end of the timeline.
-- reverse=true: Search from oldest end.
+- reverse = true: search from oldest end.
-- Page with start OR end.
-- Slice with both start AND end (end inclusive).
+- Page with start OR end; slice with both (end inclusive).
-- Limit count via count (max 100 per request).
+- Limit with count (max 100 messages per request).

-Start/End clarity:
+Start/End usage:
-- Only start: older than start.
+- start only: messages older than start (exclusive).
-- Only end: end and newer.
+- end only: messages at end and newer.
-- Both: between start and end (end inclusive).
+- start and end: messages between them (end inclusive).
-Max 100 messages per call; page by updating start.
+Page by iteratively calling history and adjusting start if more than count/100 messages match.

 ### Method(s)